Azure/azure-iot-sdk-python/azure-iot-device/samples/sync-samples/README.md

 This directory contains samples showing how to use the various features of Azure IoT Hub Device SDK with the Azure IoT Hub and Azure IoT Edge.

-**These samples are legacy samples**, they use the sycnhronous API intended for use  compatibility scenarios with later versions.
+**These samples are legacy samples**, they use the sycnhronous API intended for use with Python 2.7, or in  compatibility scenarios with later versions.
 We recommend you use the [asynchronous API instead](../advanced-hub-scenarios).

 ## IoTHub Device Samples